 Consistent Poverty in Ireland

-- Children remain the most vulnerable age group with 9.9% living in consistent poverty.
+- Children remain the most vulnerable age group with 11.2% living in consistent poverty in 2014.

 Poverty and Socio-Demographic Characteristics

-While in previous years overall poverty rates had been decreasing, between 2011and 2012 these figures increased.
-The at risk of poverty rate rose from 16.0 to 16.5%, the consistent poverty rate rose from 6.9to 7.7% and the deprivation rate rose from 24.5 to 26.9%.
+While prior to the crisis overall at-risk of poverty rates had been consistently decreasing, between 2009 and 2012 these figures increased from 14.1% to 16.5%.
+It fell to 15.2% in 2013 but increased again to 16.3% in 2014.
+However, consistent poverty has risen from 4.2% in 2008 to 8% in 2014 and material deprivation from 13.7% in 2008 to a shocking 29% of households in 2014.
 Household composition and socio-demographic characteristics, however, maintained a very significant influence on the risk of poverty.
-The Central Statistics Office has devised a series of indicators that are considered significant in determining whether a person is in consistent poverty such as age, employment status, number of dependents, level of education and tenure status.
+The Central Statistics Office has devised a series of indicators that are considered significant in determining whether a person is at risk of poverty such as age, employment status, number of dependents, level of education and tenure status.